arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 As I said this guide does not explain _each_ skill, just does some core skills and their basic usage, so please read skills descriptions first.
 Also it is not the best guide, but it is just one of point-of-views by raiding healer.
-Have fun and leave comments under paper.
+This guide does not teach you how to play in casual content (like usual 4-ppl dunges), it aims mostly how to play in end-game content.
+No pictures (yet?).

 Guide is actual for 4.05.

+Special thanks to Nan Talion (Odin) for reading this template and pointing out some shortcomings and vaguenesses.

 **NOTE** this guide is currently under development.